CouncilDataProject/cookiecutter-cdp-deployment/README.md

 You can see more about the average monthly cost of running a CDP Instance in [Cost](#cost).

-[Pulumi](#pulumi) is a service to manage and track infrastructure deployment state.
-For those familiar with [Terraform](https://www.terraform.io/), the two are quite similar.
-Pulumi's purpose is to ensure that we can move from infrastructure upgrade to infrastructure upgrade without breaking anything (and skipping things that don't need to be done).

 For more details see [Cookiecutter Repo Generation](#cookiecutter-repo-generation).
 _After creating the repo, the following steps will have instructions and links specific_ _to your deployment in the generated repository's README._